The Quantization Monte Carlo method for solving radiative transport equations: Numerical tests

 \subsection{Toy model tests: escape time and position}

 In order for the \methodname{} method to work conveniently, one needs to ensure that the distribution $\Ecal(\sigma,\ell,t_{max})$ is close to the mixing of the closest distributions $\Ecal(\sigma^g,\ell^g,t_{max}^g)$ on the grids.
 This, at its turn, depends on the smoothness of the mapping $(\sigma,\ell,t_{max}) \mapsto \Ecal(\sigma,\ell,t_{max})$ that we investigate in the following.
-More precisely, we plot in figure~\ref{fig:toy_example} several histograms corresponding to different typical parameter values encountered in the numerical tests in section~\ref{sec:transfert_rad}.
-As expected, the laws vary slowly with the parameters.
+More precisely, we plot in figure~\ref{fig:toy_example} several histograms corresponding to different typical parameter values encountered in the numerical tests in section~\ref{sec:transfert_rad}. {\modif We take $x_{min}=0.0$, $x_{max}=0.01$, initial direction $+1$, $t_{max}=4000 fs$, speed $3.0\times 10^{-5}$ (speed of light in fs/cm), $x_{init}=0.005$ and change the $\sigma$ parameter (in $cm^{-1}$) : $\sigma=0.75$ (first row of plots), $\sigma=1$ (second row), $\sigma=1.25$ (third row) $\sigma=7.5$ (fourth row) $\sigma=10$ (fifth row) and $\sigma=12.5$ (sixth row of plots).
+Note that in the first and third column the relevant information, that is the abscissa, is a time between $0$ and $t_{max}$ and in the middle column the relevant information is a space position between $x_{min}$ and $x_{max}$.
+For instance the histogram at line $2$ column $3$ corresponds to a test with $\sigma=1$ and presents the histograms of the exit time for particles that have exited through the right side (this is a conditional law).
+The probability for a particle to exit through the right side is $0.06$ and is given in the title of the plot.
+In this case most particles remain in the domain till the final time because the probability to exit before the time is up is $0.87$ (title of the histogram in line 2 column 2).
+This is even more so when $\sigma$ is large (last three rows) : the collisions are too many and the particle does no significantly move i.e., it only escapes because the time is consumed.
+For instance in row $4$ column $1$ (for $\sigma=10$), it should be plotted the histogram of the distribution of the time values when particles exited through left side.
+But in this particular case no particle exit through left side (we read this in the title where probability is indicated to be $0.0$) so there is no histogram to plot.} As expected, the laws vary slowly with the parameters.
 For instance, in practice we noted that a grid of values for $\sigma$ spaced log-uniform by about $25\%$ increase from one point to another gives very satisfactory results.